FCC Says It Has No Documentation of Cyberattack That It Claims Happened

 The previous link provides evidence it's a grand total of... five.
 Five different copy pasta text; And all sourced from the same stolen identity databases.
 And the submission times are painfully obvious that it was automated: The number of submissions per second was nearly constant too, like clockwork.
 And submitted alphabetically.
 What's more...
 They prepared for this years ago.
 You can say, unironically, "Thanks Obama" for that one.
 They specifically upgraded the public comments after the last network neutrality comment crush.
 Rather a lot (footnote: ECFS is the comment system -- and it was specifically targeted for a revamp and big bump to system capacity).
 That capacity wasn't exceeded -- not by the general public anyway.
 The inflow rate of submissions from John Oliver's gofccyourself.com came in well under -- 150k versus 1.1 million?
 It's hard to imagine how they'd add all that extra capacity only to have it fall over dead under a fraction of the load.
 Someone was even nice enough to make a map of who's submitting the comments.
 Look at the first time this happened.
 Then look at that one.
 Notice anything?
 This time around, the map looks like a mirror of the population distribution of the entire country.
 By the numbers, the whole nation knows about Network Neutrality, across every demographic... equally.
 Including the deceased.

 Oh, they never filed a report with the Department of Homeland Security, which is what every government agency is supposed to do if they experience a cyber attack.
 Double bonus round, Here's the FCC's own page on cybersecurity preparedness and response.
 And what do they say?
 "The FCC, because of its relationship with the nation’s communications network service providers, is particularly well positioned to work with industry to secure the networks upon which the Internet depends."
-Sounds like someone who'd have a plan, you'd think.They claimed to the media something their own policies dictate what the response should be -- and they didn't do those things.
-It's right there for anyone who cares to go hunting for the data and published documents.
-They didn't file the report because it wasn't a DDoS: It was access approved by them.
+Sounds like someone who'd have a plan, you'd think.They claimed to the media something their own policies dictate what the response should be -- and they did

-The FCC may be run now by a corrupt chairman but the institution itself was built on transparency and this guy sits in his office with an oversized coffee mug and posts Youtubes about how tech savvy he is.
-Behold, he can Twitter.
-Well, he isn't, actually.
-His pants are down and his ass is hanging out if you know where to look.
-Rome wasn't built in a day and neither was the FCC.
-No matter how much him and the rest of the Trump administration tries to silence, coerce, replace, and otherwise generally screw with freedom of information and transparency... those institutions are staffed by tens of thousands of people operating under policies and rules enacted over decades.
-The FCC doesn't operate in a vaccum either: It's part of the internet.
-An internet catalogued and backed up by the NSA no less.
-Anyone remember Snowden and metadata?
-We log the shit out of all internet traffic.
-There are no logs.
-That's damning enough evidence all by itself.

-You can't CTRL-Z that.
-We have all the proof we need; We don't need server logs.
-We don't need confirmation from them.
-They can throw up a wall of silence and deny all they want -- we have them dead to rights and it amazes me that nobody in the media has come out and flatly said these guys are full of shit beyond any reasonable doubt.
-This isn't accusation, it's not supposition, it's hard fact.
-The.
-End.

 So will there me a new definition of a DDOS ?